-Hoboken train crash: 1 dead as focus turns to rail safety
+Hoboken train crash: Event recorder recovered

 "The next thing I know, I'm on the floor.
 We are plowing through something ... and when the train came to a stop, I could see the parts of the roof on the first car and some of the debris next to me," Shah said.

-A New Jersey Transit worker at the station said he heard an explosion-like sound as the lead car, coming into the station fast, slammed into the bumper block, a device meant to halt trains that pass their stops.
+A New Jersey Transit worker at the station said he heard an explosion-like sound as the lead car, coming into the station fast, slammed into the bumper block.

 "It went up and over the bumper block, through the depot ... and came to rest at the wall by the waiting room," worker Mike Larson said.